spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

     link: docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.html
 ---

 To avoid naming conflicts when taking semi-automatic updates, all entities in a project should have unique names.
 When extending public API on the project level, make sure that entity names are unique, so Spryker updates are compatible with project changes.
 If an update introduces a core entity with a name matching a project-level entity name, its behavior might change or cause issues.
-To make your code unique, you can use prefixes like `Pyz` or your project name.
+To make entity names unique, you can use prefixes like `Pyz` or your project name.

 The names of the following entities must be unique on the project level: